-Vitamin E measurement is used in the evaluation of patients with motor and sensory neuropathies, in the investigation of hypovitaminosis and toxic hypervitaminosis, in the monitoring of supplement therapy, and in the evaluation of patients with intestinal fat malabsorption.
+Vitamin E measurement is used to evaluate patients with motor and sensory neuropathies, investigate hypovitaminosis and toxic hypervitaminosis, monitor supplement therapy, and evaluate patients with intestinal fat malabsorption.

 Vitamin E deficiency causes hemolytic anemia and neurological abnormalities.